KLRussell/Python-Update_SQL_TBL/README.txt

 - A secondary script will export items from locker into an excel spreadsheet

+- An excel vba spreadsheet is included to help users create excel worksheet templates for this python project

 INSTALLATION:
 	- Global.py can be placed in one of the PYTHONPATH directories